hubsterio/docs/docs/api/portal/1_hub.rst

      - Hub description.
    * - closeDormantConversation
      - No
      - | The number of days to close this conversation if dormant.
+If no value
-       | If no value supplied, the conversation will remain open until
+       | was supplied or is equal to 0 (zero), the conversation will remain open.

-       | a command has been initiated.
+       | It should be noted that conversations can be closed by the business
+       | at any time.
    * - statusId
      - No
      - | Hub status.
-Default is *Active* = 2000, if no value supplied.

        | Valid options are:
        |  - *Active* = 2000
        |  - *Paused* = 2002

+       | Default is *Active* = 2000, if no value supplied.

 **Example Request Body**

 .. code-block:: JSON

      {
         "name": "Your New Cool Hub Name",
+        "description": "This hub is cool",
-        "description": "Provide some brief description for your new Hub", "closeDormantConversation": 30,
+        "closeDormantConversation": 30,
         "statusId": 2000
      }

 **Response** : 200 (OK)